JaccaK/AlbionRecipes/README.md

 # Plans
-I plan to update this in the coming weeks.
-So far I have made two parsers to help speed the process of updating the site.
-You can find them here: https://github.com/JaccaK/AlbionRecipesParsers .
-I have also updated most of the calculators.

 ### TODO
-* Update Alchemy calculator with new recipes
 * Update Farming calculator with new yield bonus (9.9 yield average vs 9 for affected crops?)
 * Transport calculator
 * Nutrition Calculator